Last Modified: 05 Aug 2014

 Day 5 Post Office Bay /Isla Floreana

-The island of Floreana is a highlight of any Galapagos cruise, rich in natural wonders and wildlife.
-We go ashore at Punta Cormorant where the sand is made up of fine olivine crystals, a glassy volcanic mineral, giving the beach an olive-green colour.
+The island of Floreana is a highlight of any Galapagos cruise as it is rich in natural wonders and wildlife.
+We go ashore at Punta Cormorant, where the sand is made up of fine olivine crystals, a glassy volcanic mineral, giving the beach an olive-green colour.
 It is the best place to see Galapagos sea lions.
 Today is also one of our finest opportunities to see pink flamingos and other water birds wading in the lagoons, including pintails and stilts.
-The walk continues to a white flour sandy beach to an Easter Pacific Green Sea Turtle nesting site.
-Young Diamond Sting Rays are commonly found in the shore line and enjoy the view of the turquoise crystalline ocean.
+The walk continues to a white flour sandy beach to an Eastern Pacific green turtle nesting site.
+Young diamond stingrays are commonly found in the shore line. here we enjoy the view of the turquoise, crystalline ocean.

-Discover the quirky maritime history of Post Office Bay which is the oldest postal system in the Americas.
+Discover the quirky maritime history of Post Office Bay, which has the oldest postal system in the Americas.
 Steeped in history, in 1793 a post office barrel was erected for mariners to post their mail and assist in delivery of mail to the United States and Europe.
-This custom continues today with Galapagos visitors leaving letters and postcards to be collected by the next passing boat – send one of your own and check if there are any you can deliver back home.
-Snorkeling and a panga ride will be also included in this outing.
+This custom continues today with Galapagos visitors leaving letters and postcards to be collected by the next passing boat.
+Send one of your own and check if there are any you can deliver back home.
+Snorkelling and enjoying a panga ride are activities also included in this outing.

 - Post Office Bay